PHACDataHub/data-mesh-ref-impl/usvdm/kafka_streams/README.md

 No reports from Ontario,

-three from Quebec, one from Bob's vaccination, two from Alice's,
+three from Quebec, one from Bob's vaccination, two from Alice's (one of them is a duplicate of the other)

 ```json
 { "vid": "X", "pid": "a74d8d56" } { "datetime": "2023-06-01 12:30:00" }